pyamg/pyamg-examples/readme.md

 (C-pts) and strictly fine nodes (F-pts)---using Ruge-Stuben coarsening is illustrated in this example.
-An example mesh and adjacency graph is loaded from `square.mat`, `ruge_stuben_solver()` is initiated, and the first level of splittings is plotted.
+An example mesh and adjacency graph is loaded from `square.mat`, `ruge_stuben_solver()` is initiated, and the first level of C/F splitting is plotted.
 Printing the multilevel object in this case shows that the coarsening is typical: around 25% reduction in unknowns (or coarsening-by-four), as shown below.
 The demo also plots the coarse-fine splitting, with the orange C-pts and the blue F-pts.